Finlandization: Paasikivi doctrine

-After the Paris Peace Treaty of 1947, Finland succeeded in retaining democracy and parliamentarism, despite the heavy political pressure on Finland's foreign and internal affairs by the Soviet Union.
+After the Paris Peace Treaty of 1947, Finland succeeded in retaining democracy and parliamentarism despite heavy political pressure from the Soviet Union on Finland's foreign and internal affairs.
 Finland's foreign relations were guided by the doctrine formulated by Juho Kusti Paasikivi, emphasising the necessity to maintain a good and trusting relationship with the Soviet Union.

 Finland signed an Agreement of Friendship, Cooperation, and Mutual Assistance with the Soviet Union in April 1948, under which Finland was obliged to resist armed attacks by "Germany or its allies" against Finland, or against the Soviet Union through Finland, and, if necessary, ask for Soviet military aid to do so.
 At the same time, the agreement recognised Finland's desire to remain outside great power conflicts, allowing the country to adopt a policy of neutrality during the Cold War.

-As a consequence, Finland did not participate in the Marshall Plan and took neutral positions on Soviet overseas initiatives.
-By keeping very cool relations to NATO and western military powers in general, Finland could fend off Soviet pressure for affiliation to the Warsaw Pact.
+As a consequence, Finland did not participate in the Marshall Plan and adopted a neutral stance toward Soviet overseas initiatives.
+By maintaining arms-length relations with NATO and Western military powers in general, Finland could fend off Soviet pressure to join the Warsaw Pact.

 Self-censorship and excessive Soviet adaptation

-Only after the ascent of Mikhail Gorbachev to Soviet leadership in 1985 did mass media in Finland gradually begin to criticise the Soviet Union more.
+Only after Mikhail Gorbachev's ascent to Soviet leadership in 1985 did the mass media in Finland gradually begin to criticise the Soviet Union more openly.
 When the Soviet Union allowed non-communist governments to take power in Eastern Europe, Gorbachev suggested they could look to Finland as an example to follow.

 Censorship

-Between 1944 and 1946, the Soviet part of the allied control commission demanded that Finnish public libraries should remove from circulation more than 1,700 books that were deemed anti-Soviet, and bookstores were given catalogs of banned books.
+Between 1944 and 1946, the Soviet part of the Allied Control Commission demanded that Finnish public libraries remove more than 1,700 books deemed anti-Soviet from circulation, and bookstores were given catalogs of banned books.
 The Finnish Board of Film Classification likewise banned films that it considered to be anti-Soviet.
 Banned films included One, Two, Three (1961), directed by Billy Wilder; The Manchurian Candidate (1962), directed by John Frankenheimer; One Day in the Life of Ivan Denisovich (1970), by Finnish director Caspar Wrede; and Born American (1986), by Finnish director Renny Harlin.

 The censorship never took the form of purging.
-Possession or use of anti-Soviet books was not banned, but the reprinting and distribution of such materials was prohibited.
+Possession or use of anti-Soviet books was not banned, but their reprinting and distribution were prohibited.
 Especially in the realm of radio and television self-censorship, it was sometimes hard to tell whether the motivations were even political.
 For example, once a system of blacklisting recordings had been introduced, individual policy makers within the national broadcaster, Yleisradio, also utilized it to censor songs they deemed inappropriate for other reasons, such as some of those featuring sexual innuendo or references to alcohol.